bford26/bford26.github.io/pages/programming/a-star.md

 * Random Blockades (problematic)
 * Prim's Maze

-The random option gives a quick and easy method of making a unique path, but depending on what type of obstacle density is give a solution may not always be avaiable.
+The random option gives a quick and easy method of making a unique path, but depending on what type of obstacle density is give a solution may not always be available.

 A more interesting option is the Prim's Maze algorithm.
 This method ensures a path will always be available, but does create a much easier solution for the A* method.

 ## Results

 Here are the results from the project.
-For a display method I used the python package pygame.
+For a display method I used the python package PyGame.
 The left image shows the A\* path with a found solution.
 Red cells represent the closed set, while the green show the openset at the time of finding a solution.
 The right image is an example of the randomized obstacle generation creating a grid with no solution.
 This example shows one of the main drawbacks to the A\* algorithm, memory use.
 All red cells represent a closed set spot object.
 For the situation here this problem is not significant, but for situations that required massive searches A* can become problematic because of the memory requirements.

 {% include gallery caption="" %}